Bitcoin-Monster/BTCMonster/doc/build-osx.md

 ------------------------
 You can ignore this section if you are building `banqd` for your own use.

-banqd/banq-cli binaries are not included in the Banq-Qt.app bundle.
+banqd/bitcoinmonster-cli binaries are not included in the BitcoinMonster-Qt.app bundle.

-If you are building `banqd` or `Banq Core` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `banqd` or `BitcoinMonster Core` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: